ivelum/landing/content/blog/why-you-shouldnt-start-with-a-mobile-app/index.md

 ---
-title: Why you shouldn't start with a mobile app
+title: Why Most Startups Shouldn’t Start With a Mobile App
-description: If you're about to build your MVP as a mobile app, please read this first and maybe consider building a web app instead
+description: Planning to build your MVP as a mobile app?
+Here's why starting with a web app might save you time, money, and frustration.
 thumbnail: thumbnail.png
 author: Denis Stebunov
 date: 2025-03-19T14:37:00+0200